paul-wolf/djaq/README.md

 ## Schema

-There is a function you can get the schema available to a calling client:
+There is a function to get the schema available to a calling client:

 ```python
 from djaq.app_utils import get_schema